HermanCeaser/color-organizer-app/README.md

 # Color Organizer

--CoLor Organizer App
+## CoLor Organizer App
--This is an app created with react state and props.
+- This is an app created with react state and props.
--You can add a color to your library using a color picker, rate it and also remove that color.
+- You can add a color to your library using a color picker, rate it and also remove that color.

 ### Upcoming Functionality
 - Editing the color in your library
 - Managing state using redux and Flux Pattern
 - Creating a color Pallette from your library

-#### Tools Used
+### Tools Used
--ReactJs
+- ReactJs
--Css
+- Css
--Bootstrap
+- Bootstrap

 ## How To Install And Run The Application